 Brokerage accounts, stocks, and bonds can be held as transfer on death accounts under the terms of the Uniform Transfer on Death Registration Act, and some states also recognize transfer on death deeds for real estate.

-What Are the Advantages of TOD Accounts?
+The Advantages of TOD Accounts

 When the account owner dies, a TOD account directly transfers any remaining assets to beneficiaries who have been named by her in the beneficiary designation form on file with the firm.
 The process does not require probate.